 The exclusions are utilized so that women who may not need nor have an opportunity to obtain contraception to prevent unintended pregnancy are removed from the denominator.
-Without these exclusions for the denominator, it may appear that fewer women have access to a wide range of most and moderately effective contraception, making it difficult to distinguish true differences in measure scores across health facilities, health plans, clinician groups/practices, regions, and states.
+Without these exclusions for the denominator, it may appear that more measured entities would have very low percentages of LARC provision, making it challenging to identify units with truly low (i.e., less than 2%) measure scores, which may signify barriers to access.
 Thus, we believe that the benefits of applying the exclusion criteria outweigh their burden.

-When combined, the total number of exclusions in each of the two data sets comprised 11.8% (PPFA), 9.1% (IME) and 11% (WMP) of all women 15-44 years of age, although the relative contribution of each type of exclusion varied by data set (e.g.., live births in the last 2 months of the year were a relatively larger population in IME dataset than the PPFA dataset).
+When combined, the total number of exclusions in each of the two data sets comprised 11.8% (PPFA), 9.1% (IME), and 11% (WMP) of all women 15-44 years of age, although the relative contribution of each type of exclusion varied by data set (e.g., live births in the last 2 months of the year were a relatively larger population in IME dataset than the PPFA dataset).
 These differences are likely explained by the fact that the emphasis of each program is slightly different, with the PPFA program more heavily focused on delivery of reproductive health care while the IME and WMP programs offer a wider range of primary, acute and curative care services.
 The number of women excluded will have a noticeable impact on the rates, and will be important to reassure providers that the measure is as 'fair' in terms of identifying the population at risk as claims data will allow it to be.
 For these reasons, we believe that the burden of applying the exclusion criteria is outweighed by the benefits of doing so.

 2b3.
-RISK ADJUSTMENT/STRATIFICATION FOR OUTCOME OR RESOURCE USE MEASURES If not an intermediate or health outcome, or PRO-PM, or resource use measure, skip to section
+RISK ADJUSTMENT/STRATIFICATION FOR OUTCOME OR RESOURCE USE MEASURES If not an intermediate or health outcome, or PRO-PM, or resource use measure, skip to section 205.

 - 2b3.1.
 What method of controlling for differences in case mix is used?

 - ⊠ No risk adjustment or stratification

 - □ Statistical risk model with risk factors

-- Stratification by risk categories
+- □ Stratification by risk categories

 - Other,